 Cultivate other interests

 Finding an activity that you enjoy can increase self-confidence, something many emotional eaters struggle with.
-Practicing yoga, playing a musical instrument or taking up painting can all be productive ways of achieving emotional satisfaction.
+Playing a musical instrument or taking up painting can all be productive ways of achieving emotional satisfaction.
 Plus, exploring new passions will occupy more of your time, which is especially helpful if you find that your eating is driven by boredom.

 Get help if necessary